SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __Uniquely Secured List Items__ – Shows all list items with broken permissions inheritance.

 ## Office 365 Groups Reports
-__Office 365 Groups With Guests__ – Shows all Office 365 gGroups that have guests or external users as owners or members.
+__Office 365 Groups With Guests__ – Shows all Office 365 Groups that have guests or external users as owners or members.

 ## Microsoft Teams Reports